Opinel No. 7 Pocket Knife Review

 It is well built, durable, lightweight, and great value.

 If you are looking at purchasing a pocket knife for lightweight backpacking tasks such as cooking & gear repairs and are not keen to spend lots of money then this knife should be at the top of your list!

-WEIGHT: 1.0, 1.3, 1.7 oz / 28, 36, 48 grams
+WEIGHT: 1.3 oz / 36 grams

-BLADE LENGTH: 2.8, 3.0, 3.2 in / 70, 77, 82 mm
+BLADE LENGTH: 3.0 in / 77 mm

 Of course general maintenance of the knife (e.g. cleaning and drying after use) is still good practice.
-But with the stainless steel blade, you can afford to be more relaxed with the care of the knife.
+But with a stainless steel blade, you can afford to be more complacent with the care of your knife.

-For most users, who are looking for a general backpacking knife, we recommend the stainless steel blade.
+If you are looking for a general backpacking knife then we recommend the stainless steel blade.

 The beechwood handle is both relatively easy to hold and aesthetically pleasing.